franckEinstein90/second-brain/node/readme.md

 ## Step Two: Clone the repo on your local

-## Step Three: Initialize Your Node.js ProjectC
+## Step Three: Initialize Your Node.js Project
+You now have a workspace for your project, which is a folder on your local and a corresponding repo on git.
+The two are linked, and you can synch your local file to your remote git repo.
+That would be the basis for any givien project in any language on any architecture.
+The next step is to setup a typical nodejs type architecture.
+We're going to use Typescript for this.
+The steps for a simple JavaScript project are much simpler, and don't require much instructions beyond this one.
 Create a new Node.js project by setting up a package.json file.
 You can do this by running

 ```
 npm init -y